 Asset & Income Requirements

 To fully qualify for VA pension benefits, including Aid and Attendance, a veteran must meet the associated financial eligibility requirements.
-The current rule of thumb (although the VA rules are quite murky and there is no “magic number” for assets) is that a married veteran and spouse can have no more than $80,000 in countable assets ($40,000 for a single veteran or surviving spouse).
+The veteran (and/or their surviving spouse) must have countable assets of less than $127,061.
 Those amounts include bank accounts, savings bonds, stocks, farm/lake property, and retirement assets but exclude a home and a vehicle.
-VA caseworkers often consider other factors such as age/life expectancy, income and medical expenses when determining whether the veteran or surviving spouse is entitled to pension benefits.
+VA caseworkers must consider other factors such as veteran’s health and unreimbursed medical expenses when determining whether the veteran or surviving spouse is entitled to pension benefits.
 The vagueness of the VA rules underscores the necessity of getting expert advice to determine if a loved one could qualify for VA benefits, and if not, what they need to do to ultimately qualify.

 How much money is available ?